 Telomere Length Data Backs up the Coffee Hypothesis

 Telomeres are nucleoprotein structures that protect the ends of your chromosomes.
 Over time while aging, telomeres shorten, and short telomeres generally lead to negative health consequences.
 In fact, looking at a massive study of 20,000 participants, individuals with the shortest telomeres had 25% greater risk of early death compared to those in the longest telomere category, after adjusting for potential confounders.

 With that foundation set, let’s look at the telomeres between coffee drinkers and “energy drink” drinkers.

 A study published in 2017 showed that as caffeine intake increased, telomere length tended to decrease, signifying accelerated aging.
 Conversely, as coffee intake increased, telomere length tended to increase, suggesting decelerated aging.
 This only makes sense if something else in the coffee is doing the heavy health lifting here, since caffeine (at least on its own) doesn’t seem to be.

 Meanwhile, other studies have shown that it’s not just the caffeine, because decaf coffee has been associated with a small reduction in all-cause and CVD mortality.

-Honestly, we don’t know.
-Fact is, the ingredient itself hasn’t been studied, and likely won’t be in such massive amounts like coffee has (the studies cited above have literally tens of thousands of subjects).
+Although we don’t have direct research on the ingredient, the case for PurCaf is extremely positive.
+Fact is, the ingredient itself hasn’t been studied, and if it is, the populations studied likely won’t be as large as studies on coffee drinkers (many of which have literally tens of thousands of subjects).

 But if nature is rewarding coffee-drinkers by keeping caffeine paired with its other natural constituents, then it may not be a bad idea to have some of that in your pre workout… even if it’s only 5% of the ingredient’s mass.

-Kaged Muscle Pre-Kaged - Deals and Price Drop Alerts
+Kaged Muscle Hydra-Charge Amped – Deals and Price Drop Alerts

 Get Price Alerts